Dorothy Wiggins

 Dorothy Katz Wiggins (née Palmer; formerly Gittinger; born August 14, 1925) is an American centenarian, social media influencer, socialite and former stylist.
 She is noted for her presence as a centenarian on both Instagram and TikTok.

 Early life and education

-Wiggins was born Dorothy Katz Palmer on August 14, 1925, at New York Hospital, the only child, to Ferdinand Palmer (né Katz; 1894–1952) and Linda Graves Palmer (née Gross; 1899–1956).
-Her parents both were Jewish and had changed their last names at the time Wiggins was born.
+Wiggins was born Dorothy Palmer on August 14, 1925, at New York Hospital, the only child, to Ferdinand Palmer (né Katz; 1894–1952) and Linda Graves Palmer (née Gross; 1899–1956).
+Both her parents were of Jewish descent and had anglicized their last names prior respectively shortly after marriage.

 She was primarily raised in Forest Hills, Queens and Lyme, Connecticut, where her parents owned a home on Beckett Hill.
 There her parents became acquainted with Guy C. Wiggins through his art.
 Wiggins graduated from Hempstead High School in Hempstead, New York and subsequently attended Queens College.

 Personal life

 In 1946, she married Dr. William Carl Gittinger, son of William M. Gittinger and Caroline Gittinger (née Raab), of Ozone Park, Queens.
 He died in the crash of Capital Airlines Flight 75 on May 12, 1959, near Chase, Maryland, aged 32.
 They had a son: